Tiny Music... Songs from the Vatican Gift Shop

 Tiny Music...
 Songs from the Vatican Gift Shop is the third studio album by the American rock band Stone Temple Pilots, released on March 26, 1996, through Atlantic Records.
 After a brief hiatus throughout 1995, the band regrouped to record the album together at Westerly Ranch in Santa Ynez, California, where they also lived at the time.
 Like all of the band's albums up to that point, production was handled by Brendan O'Brien.

 Tiny Music... initially received mixed reviews, similar to the band's earlier work, but has since received acclaim for radically reinventing the band's sound and image.
 The album debuted at number four on the Billboard 200 and all three of its singles—"Big Bang Baby", "Trippin' on a Hole in a Paper Heart", and "Lady Picture Show"—reached the top of the Mainstream Rock Tracks chart.
 The album has been certified 2× platinum by the Recording Industry Association of America.
-The band promoted the album with a tour throughout 1996 and 1997, although it had to be cut short due to Weiland's ongoing battles with substance abuse.
+The band promoted the album with a tour throughout 1996 and 1997, although it had to be cut short due to Scott Weiland's ongoing battles with substance abuse.

 Background

 The period leading up to the recording of Stone Temple Pilots' third album, Tiny Music...
-Songs from the Vatican Gift Shop, was marked by serious internal challenges, largely stemming from the lead vocalist Scott Weiland's struggles with substance abuse.
+Songs from the Vatican Gift Shop, was marked by serious internal challenges, largely stemming from the singer, Scott Weiland's struggles with substance abuse.
 Although the band had managed to complete Purple (1994), it had been a difficult process due to Weiland's addiction, which had already begun to disrupt the group's stability.
 By early 1995, the situation had worsened.
 During initial sessions for the album in February, the band was forced to discard two weeks' worth of recordings as Weiland's condition deteriorated.
 On May 15, 1995, he was arrested for possession of heroin and cocaine.
 After being released on bond, Weiland sought out more drugs and eventually secluded himself at the Chateau Marmont hotel in Los Angeles, where he reportedly spent time using drugs with Courtney Love.

 During Weiland's absence, the remaining members of Stone Temple Pilots, the guitarist Dean DeLeo, the bassist Robert DeLeo, and the drummer Eric Kretz, began developing a new project.
-Believing the band had hit a low point, they decided to form Talk Show in the spring of 1995, recruiting the former Ten Inch Men vocalist Dave Coutts.
+Believing the band had hit a low point, they decided to form Talk Show in the spring of 1995, recruiting the former Ten Inch Men singer Dave Coutts.
 While the members did not view Talk Show as a temporary side project, Stone Temple Pilots had not officially disbanded.
 At the same time, Weiland started his own group, the Magnificent Bastards, and contributed tracks to the Tank Girl (1995) soundtrack and the Working Class Hero: A Tribute to John Lennon (1995) compilation.
 Weiland spent the rest of 1995 cycling through rehabilitation centers, leaving the band's future uncertain.